pablodezutter/Javascript-Bonus/readme.md

 ###title by hour 2
-same exercise as previous except working with minutes now made a mistake in my previous exercise - didn't refer to var groet but to var hours;
+same exercise as previous except working with minutes now made a mistake in my previous exercise - didn't refer to var groet but to var hours; hour <17u, min > 30 (less than)

+###age by select
+document doesn't reload if I choose a date, using value on the right place helps